 - In a large mixing bowl or stand mixer, beat together the butter and sugar until creamy.
-Beat in the egg whites and vanilla.
+Beat in the egg whites and vanilla, as well as almond extract if using.
 Slowly add in the flour mixture and milk, mixing as you add the ingredients.
 The batter should look light and fluffy.

 - Divide the batter evenly between prepared cake pans.
 Bake 25 - 28 minutes.
 The cakes should spring to the touch when gently touched in the center.
 Remove the cakes from the oven and allow them to cool.